Violence Suppression Unit

-The Violence Suppression Unit (VSU) is a type of unit of the Frontline Policing Directorate, formerly known as Territorial Policing, which is part of London's Metropolitan Police Service (MPS).
-Its role is to combat street crime, violence, and knife offences, as well as track down high-harm fugitives.
+The Violence Suppression Unit (VSU) was a type of unit of the Frontline Policing Directorate, formerly known as Territorial Policing, which is part of London's Metropolitan Police Service (MPS).
+Its role was to combat street crime, violence, and knife offences, as well as track down high-harm fugitives.

 The VSUs were created in 2020 to amalgamate the previous Borough Crime Squads under one umbrella.
-The introduction of the units has led to more than 6,000 arrests, over 1,000 weapons confiscated, and more than £1 million seized since inception.
+The introduction of the units had led to more than 6,000 arrests, over 1,000 weapons confiscated, and more than £1 million seized since inception.
+VSUs were closed in January 2024 and amalgamated into what is now BCU Proactive teams.

-Each of the 12 Basic Command Units (BCUs) has a VSU which patrols in plain clothes and unmarked vehicles as well as in marked police vans or carriers.
-Each VSU has approximately 50 officers, predominantly police constables despite being a part of the Criminal Investigation Department (CID).
+Each of the 12 Basic Command Units (BCUs) had a VSU which patrols in plain clothes and unmarked vehicles as well as in marked police vans or carriers.
+Each VSU had approximately 50 officers, predominantly police constables despite being a part of the Criminal Investigation Department (CID).

-Officers attached to a VSU tend to be experienced officers who are trained in police driving, public order and both the covert and overt carriage of tasers.
+Officers attached to a VSU tended to be experienced officers who are trained in police driving, public order and both the covert and overt carriage of tasers.

 History

 In the years prior to the creation of the VSUs, homicide rates in London had been on the rise; leading to a ten year high in 2019.
 In response to a continued increase in street violence, the Metropolitan Police Service implemented the VSUs by consolidating and expanding already existing teams throughout the force.
+Police-recorded violence against the person also rose sharply during this period, a trend confirmed in a 2020 analysis by the Behavioural Insights Team for the London Violence Reduction Unit.

+By mid-2018, the Metropolitan Police publicly described the increase in serious violence as “deeply troubling,” noting more than sixty murder investigations opened by May of that year.
+The official establishment of the Violence Suppression Units took place in March 2020, according to a Metropolitan Police FOI disclosure, which also documented their initial staffing structure across Basic Command Units.

+A review by the London Assembly’s Police and Crime Committee later noted that the launch of the VSUs formed part of a wider violence-reduction strategy combining enforcement with prevention programmes delivered by the Violence Reduction Unit and partner organisations.

+Civil-society organisations also raised concerns about the potential impacts of enforcement-led policing on particular communities, situating the creation of the VSUs within a broader debate about specialist police units and stop-and-search practices in London.